ysyk2021/how-to-create-a-healthy-workplace-environment-that-fosters-employee-wellness-and-business-success/src/chapter-11-1.md

-Incorporating Wellness Practices into Company Culture and Practices - Importance of Incorporating Wellness Practices into Company Culture and Practices
+Importance of Incorporating Wellness Practices into Company Culture and Practices
 ===================================================================================================================================================================

 Incorporating wellness practices into company culture and practices is critical for creating a healthy workplace environment that fosters employee well-being and business success.
 In this chapter, we will discuss the importance of incorporating wellness practices into company culture and practices.